Dolcevitta95/Dolcevitta95/README.md

 # GitHub Bio

-# 👋 Hello!
+👋 **Hello!**

 ### A Little About Me

-I'm new to the GitHub field, but I'm eager to learn and grow!
-I started my journey in the programming world in February of this year, learning the basics and making strides.
-Currently, I'm participating in an artificial intelligence bootcamp at Factoria F5, where I'm exploring new areas and expanding my skills.
+I'm an enthusiastic learner diving into the fields of **Artificial Intelligence**, **Data Analysis**, and **Data Science**.
+My journey in programming began in February of this year, and since then, I've been committed to growing my skills and expanding my understanding.
+Currently, I'm participating in an **AI bootcamp at Factoria F5**, where I’m exploring the fascinating intersections of data and technology.

-### 💻 Programming Skills
+---

+💻 **Technical Skills**

+- **Python**: My main language for AI and data science projects.
+I’m actively developing my skills in Python for data manipulation, analysis, and machine learning.

-- **C**: I learned the basics of C during my time at the 42 piscine.
-Although my knowledge is limited, I'm excited to continue exploring and improving in this language.
+- **C**: I started with the basics of C at the 42 piscine, which taught me the importance of structured thinking and problem-solving.
+Although I mainly work in Python, I appreciate the solid foundation C provides.

-- **Python**: I've had the chance to dabble in Python, and I'm enjoying every step I take in this language.
+- **SQL & Databases**: I’m gaining experience in data querying and management with SQL, a key skill for data-driven decision-making and analysis.

+- **Data Visualization**: I’m learning to create insightful visualizations using tools like **Power BI** and **Seaborn** to communicate data findings clearly and effectively.

+---

-### 🧠 Passion for Artificial Intelligence
+🧠 **Passion for Artificial Intelligence**

-I'm passionate about the fascinating world of artificial intelligence and machine learning.
-I'm excited to explore how these fields can transform our lives and solve complex problems.
+My primary focus is on the incredible potential of artificial intelligence and machine learning to transform data into actionable insights and solutions.
+I’m especially interested in exploring how AI can solve complex problems and drive innovation in various fields.

-### 🐱 Cat Lover

-I can't forget to mention my love for cats!
-Spending time with them is one of my favorite activities outside of programming.
+📊 **Data Analysis & Science**

+I’m drawn to uncovering patterns and insights hidden within data.
+I’m honing my skills in data analysis and visualization to make sense of data and support evidence-based decisions.
+I believe that data science is not only about finding answers but also about asking the right questions.

+---

+🐱 **Cat Lover**

+As a cat lover, I cherish spending quality time with my feline friends.
+They bring joy and calmness into my life, balancing my intense focus on learning and development.

-### 🎮 Hobbies
+🎮 **Hobbies**

-I enjoy various hobbies in my free time:

-- **Video Games**: I love immersing myself in virtual worlds and exploring new adventures.
-I'm always on the lookout for new games to play and challenges to overcome.
+In my free time, I enjoy a variety of activities that spark creativity and relaxation:

+- **Video Games**: Exploring new worlds and challenges is my way of unwinding.
+I enjoy both single-player adventures and multiplayer challenges.

-- **Anime**: I'm a big fan of anime and enjoy watching a wide variety of genres.
-From action to comedy, there's always something interesting to watch.
+- **Anime**: I'm a fan of anime and enjoy exploring different genres.
+It provides me with inspiration and often sparks new ideas for creative projects.

-- **Reading**: Both manga and books are an important part of my life.
-I love getting lost in the pages of a good story and exploring different universes and perspectives.
+- **Reading**: I love diving into both manga and books, especially those with complex characters and unique perspectives.
+Reading fuels my curiosity and broadens my understanding of different viewpoints.

+---

-These hobbies provide me with moments of entertainment and also inspire me in my work and programming projects.
+These hobbies provide balance in my life, offering inspiration and moments of enjoyment outside of my technical pursuits.

 ## Let's Connect